grabmy/react-native-simple-tween/README.md

 Simple variables transition between 2 values with ease.

-This library will animate values (floats and hex colors) and call an update function to retrieve the modified values, based on requestAnimationFrame and setTimeout, setInterval as fallback.
+This library will animate values (floats and hex colors) and call an update function to retrieve the modified values, calls based on requestAnimationFrame and setTimeout, setInterval as fallback.

 Quick features:

-- Transition a set of values with easing
+- Transition a set of values with ease
 - Play, stop, pause and resume animation
 - 39 ease functions to choose from
 - Stop or remove animation of value with spoecific name
 - Smooth transition when switching direction
+- Event system
+- Delay at start, stop, cycle and repeat
+- Chaining functions

 ## Table of Contents